Tribe Community Call –

 Feedback & Input to Future Sessions

-If you have yet to provide feedback on Tuesday’s call, please do so by answering our three-question survey.
+If you have feedback on our Tribe Community Calls, we welcome your input by answering our three-question survey.
 Your feedback makes future calls better.
-To be of most use, please reply today; the production team will review these tomorrow.